-An employee may accrue compensatory time off, in lieu of pay, at a rate of one and one-half (1 1⁄2) hours for each hour of overtime to a maximum of (54) hours worked.
+At the discretion of Management, an employee may accrue compensatory time off, in lieu of pay, at a rate of one and one-half (1 1⁄2) hours for each hour of overtime to a maximum of 54 hours worked.
 The employee may request this option when the employee works overtime.
 Management shall not decide to order or authorize overtime based on the employee's preference of pay or compensatory time off.
-To use compensatory time, an employee must submit a request to the immediate supervisor prior to the date requested to be off.
-Such accumulated compensatory time may be taken off subject to staffing requirements and with prior approval of the immediate supervisor.
-Accrued compensatory time shall be paid prior to any promotions.
-Unless approved by management, employees may not accrue CTO hours which are worked during disaster periods or emergencies declared by the Board of Supervisors, local or federal government.